AdobeDocs/experience-manager-assets-essentials.en/help/adminster-aem-assets-essentials.md

 ### Add users to product profiles {#add-users-to-product-profiles}

-Add users to product profiles so that they can manage the Assets Essentials application.
+Add users to product profiles so that they have access to the Assets Essentials application.

 To add users to product profiles:

-1. Access [Admin Console](https://adminconsole.adobe.com) for your organization, click **[!UICONTROL Products]** in the top bar, click **[!UICONTROL AEM Assets Essentials]**, and then click [!DNL Assets Essentials] environment.
+1. Access [Admin Console](https://adminconsole.adobe.com) for your organization, click **[!UICONTROL Products]** in the top bar, click **[!UICONTROL AEM Assets Essentials]**, and then click the instance for [!DNL Assets Essentials].
+The name of the instance might be different than in the screenshot below.
    >[!NOTE]
    >
-   >Do not click the Cloud Manager environment.
+   >[!DNL Cloud Manager] instance is for special admin use only like checking service status and getting access to service logs and cannot be used to add users to the product.
+For more information, see [admin guide](deploy-administer.md#view-service-status-and-access-logs-view-logs).

    ![Admin Console admin profile](assets/assets-essentials-instance.png)